Table of Contents:

 Everyone needs sleep.
-Every night average people perform a sleep ritual: We change into pajamas, crawl into our soft comfy beds, close our eyes and enter into a restful state.
-Our hearts slow down, we breathe slowly and regularly, and our muscles become relaxed.
-Once or twice an hour we roll over, but we are no longer tuned in to our environment.
-We spend about 8 hours a day sleeping – that’s one third of our lives.
+Each night, most people perform a sleep ritual: they change into pajamas, crawl into their soft, comfy beds, close their eyes, and enter into a restful state.
+Their hearts slow down, they begin to breathe slowly, and their muscles become relaxed.
+We spend about 8 hours a day sleeping, which amounts to one third of our lives.

 Why We Sleep